 At Faith Christian Academy, our secondary is a place where students are given the freedom to ask, “Why?” at the same time they are being equipped to discover the answers they are seeking.
 Secondary students are introduced and reintroduced to the Great Books of the ages.
-They are engaged in Socratic dialogue and still are pointed toward the God of the universe.
+They are engaged in Socratic dialogue, all the while being pointed to the God of the universe.
 Conversations around great literature or Great Ideas that begin in the classroom, often continue after the bell rings.

 The Bible Department seeks to love the true person and work of Christ and to form a rich knowledge of God through a meditative study of His Word.
 The goal of our instruction is to cultivate a genuine love of God and others issuing from a pure heart, good conscience, and a sincere faith.

 We seek to provide tools and opportunities for students to engage in The Great Conversation, appreciate the English language, grow in their recognition and appreciation of beauty, and mature in their engagement with literature and language.
 Our literature choices and reading selections relate to what T. S. Eliot described as “the permanent things” – to the splendor and tragedy of the human condition, to constant moral insights, to the spectacle of human history, to love of community and country, and to the achievements of right reason, conferring upon the rising generation a sense of what it is to be fully human, and a knowledge of what great men and women of imagination have imparted to Western civilization over the centuries.